2016–17 UNC Wilmington Seahawks women's basketball team

 The 2016–17 UNC Wilmington Seahawks women's basketball team represented the University of North Carolina Wilmington during the 2016–17 NCAA Division I women's basketball season.
-The Seahawks, led by fifth year head coach Adell Harris, played their home games at the Trask Coliseum and were members of the Colonial Athletic Association (CAA).
-They finished the season 11–20, 5–13 in CAA play to finish in a 3-way tie for eight place.
+The Seahawks, led by fifth-year head coach Adell Harris, played their home games at Trask Coliseum and were members of the Colonial Athletic Association (CAA).
+They finished the season with an 11–20 record, going 5–13 in CAA play, which placed them in a three-way tie for eight place.
 They advanced to the quarterfinals of the CAA women's tournament where they lost to James Madison.